linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 3/Week 3 Cyclical Industries (and Advanced Forecasting).md

 ## BUILDING MATERIALS

 ![](2d461c36b4075912b21767d25daf89ec.png)

 Morningstar Moat Analysis:

-- Cost advantages and intangible assets (often regulatory barriers to entry) are main sources
+- Cost advantages and [[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangible]] assets (often regulatory barriers to entry) are main sources
 - Companies that produce cement or aggregates (stone,  sand,  and gravel) with low value‐weight ratio compete in local rather than global mkts
 	 - High shipping costs mean that local producers have a cost advantage
 - Moats are rare because barriers to entry are usually surmountable
 	 - Economic profits are often scant enough to question sustainability for 15‐20 years